 At 5-foot-9, Leah’s gorgeous.
 Married to Gary Pritchett, car chief for Torrence Racing.
 Leah’s a surfer, really into physical fitness – check out her body on the internet – all balanced by her mind.
 She’s a Cal State San Bernardino graduate.

 Leah’s gone from the Sportsmen’s division to Nitro Funny Cars to Pro Mod to winning a Hot Rod Heritage Series and, finally, in 2013, she landed in a Top Fuel dragster for Dote Racing.

 I can remember when Ron invited me up to his Redlands home to view the junior dragster he created for Lindsey.
 At least, I think it was Lindsey’s.
-Ron, who was a speed demon himself – in Utah, plus various points around Southern California – chose a different sport for his girls.
+Ron, who was a speed demon himself – setting land speed records in Utah, plus various points around Southern California – chose a different sport for his girls.